Bhuvan1326/LifeOS-AI-Powered-Personal-Health-Lifestyle-Dashboard/README.md

 📜 License
 This project is licensed under the MIT License.

-🚀 Thank You for Using LifeOS!
-We hope this project helps you make better decisions and live a more organized life. 💙
+Thank You for Using LifeOS!
+We hope this project helps you make better decisions and live a more organized life.💙